-We also reviewed Duke transmission outages impacting February 18 when the Base AFC was low coincident with refusals.
-We did not find any transmission outages that significantly affected the flowgate.
+We also reviewed Duke transmission outages impacting these same days, and did not find any transmission outages that significantly affected the flowgate.
 Thus, we do not consider operations of Duke transmission or generation to be associated with anticompetitive conduct relative to congestion on this flowgate.

-Since this is a Duke flowgate, we reviewed the accuracy of the AFC process further by analyzing how close the flowgate was to its operating limits in real time on February 19 and 20, when the Base AFC was negative coincident with refusals.
-We found that in real time, the flows exceeded 103 percent of the operating limit.
-This indicates that the day-ahead studies were accurate predictors of real-time conditions for this flowgate.
+Because this is a Duke flowgate, we reviewed the accuracy of the AFC process further by analyzing how close the flowgate was in real time to the forecasted flows on May 22, 26, and 28, when the Base AFC was near zero coincident with refusals.
+We found that in real time, the flows were less than the forecasted amount by about 25 percent.
+This indicates that the day-ahead studies were moderately accurate predictors of real-time conditions for this flowgate.